UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m3-reflection.md

 - Potential improvements: Refactor plotting code and callbacks to ensure that API requests are minimized; streamline data handling to reduce computational overhead.
 2. The summary card layouts can overflow if names are particularly long.
 - Potential improvements: Investigate bootstrapped or altair-based alternative implementations of summary cards.
+3. There are inconsistencies in index performance due to missing data in some commodities.
+- Potential improvements: Excluded commodities with significant gap in their temporal data (less than 50% of the period), focusing on those with more complete data.